- Winding Factor Definition: Winding factor is defined as the product of the pitch factor and distribution factor.

 Now, as per definition of pitched factor,

 This pitch factor is the fundamental component of emf.
 The flux wave may consist of space field harmonics also, which give rise to the corresponding time harmonics in the generated voltage waveform.
-A 3rd harmonic component of the flux wave, may be imagined as produced by three poles as compared to one pole for the fundamental component.

 In the view of this, the chording angle for the rth harmonic becomes r times the chording angle for the fundamental component and pitch factor for the rth harmonic is given as,